peterblockman/rust-crypto-algo-from-scratch/README.md

 # Rust Cryptography Algorithms from Scratch

+**Disclaimer**
+*Please note that these implementations are for educational purposes only.
+They are not intended for use in production environments or security-critical applications.
+For real-world cryptographic needs, always use well-established and thoroughly audited cryptographic libraries.*

+---

 Implementation of popular cryptographic algorithms from scratch in Rust.
 The goal is to provide a clear, educational resource for understanding cryptographic concepts and their implementation details.

 ## Algorithms